ashifa454/covid-19/README.md

   _All of these API's are hosted at @runkit so please if you get some sort of latency then please refer to my notebook https://runkit.com/ashifa454/covid-19-realtime and host your code anywhere you want.✌_

-  Check Post collection here :
+  Check Postman collection here : https://explore.postman.com/templates/6182/covid-19
-  https://explore.postman.com/templates/6182/covid-19